 Surge Suppression

 In our homes, we like to have nice things.
 Nice things can also be costly and should be completely protected.
-Here in SE Michigan, we can have storms that affect our utility power with spikes and surges.
+Here in Southeast Michigan, we can have storms that affect our utility power with spikes and surges.
 Metro Electric can install a whole-house surge suppressor helping safeguard your home and its electrical system from costly damage.
 We can also provide protection to your phone lines, cable, and satellite TV.

 Power surges pose a threat to all household devices plugged into the electrical grid.
-They can follow any wire in the home, and low-cost multi-outlet Surge Suppressors can’t always prevent devices from damage.
-True whole-home protection only comes from hiring an electrician to hard-wire a Surge Suppressor into the home’s main electrical panel.
+They can follow any wire in the home, and low-cost multi-outlet surge suppressors can’t always prevent devices from damage.
+True whole-home protection only comes from hiring an electrician to hard-wire a surge suppressor into the home’s main electrical panel.

 What Are Power Surges?